textileio/community/docs/run/daemon.md

 ```

 If you ever get 'stuck' along the way, or want to learn more about a command or tool that Textile provides you can always call `textile --help`, and any of the textile sub-commands also have their own help entry.
 For example, to learn more about the `init` command, try `textile init --help`.

+Note that most additional daemon settings are managed by the Textile config file.
+This includes whether the local Textile API and Gateway are enabled, where logs are output, etc. See [config](/learn/config) for a comprehensive coverage of config options.